-This Code should be read in conjunction with CRA's other related policy documents, including the Employee's Invention, Confidentiality, and Publication Agreement, the Contractor's Agreement, and the Statement of Policy and Procedures Regarding Confidential Information, Securities Trading, and Personal Investments.
+This Code should be read in conjunction with CRA's other related policy documents, including, but not limited to those related to confidentiality, insider trading and anti-bribery.
 This Code supplements, but does not supersede, any contractual obligation any person may have under the terms of any agreements with CRA.
 This Code is not intended to create any contract (express or implied) with any person, including, without limitation, any employment or consulting contract, or to constitute any promise that a person's employment or consulting arrangement will not be terminated except for cause.